brianium/bitkit/CONTRIBUTING.md

 ## Deploying

-Deploying to production can be handled via the `deploy` make target
+Deploying the API to production can be handled via the `deploy` make target

 ```
 $ make deploy